privacyint/website-guides/guide-steps/chrome-ublock-origin.md

 # Title  #
-Install an ad-blocker on Chrome (and derivates) - uBlock Origin
+Install an ad-blocker on Chrome (and derivatives) - uBlock Origin

 # Summary #